-President Bola Tinubu who prides himself as an astute NADECO member and champion of democracy which sent the military back to the barracks in 1999, came to office with a lot of promises and assurances following his "Renewed Hope Manifesto" Which promised to respect rule
+President Bola Tinubu who prides himself as an astute NADECO member and champion of democracy which sent the military back to the barracks in 1999, came to office with a lot of promises and assurances following his "Renewed Hope Manifesto" Which promised to respect rule of law by ensuring that all Nigerians are afforded equal treatment under the Law.
+President Tinubu also under took protect and defend press freedom as guaranteed by the constitution and other extant international Human Rights instruments.
+However, no sooner than the administration had settled down, Nigerians were thrown into some sort of unprecedented patterns of arbitrary arrests and detention of journalists and Media practitioners by security agencies in complete disregard to the nations international and regional obligations to protect, promote and defend press freedom.

-32 See Features News may29, 2024.
+&lt;sup>32 See Features News may29, 2024.
 One year after: However media, press freedom fared under president Tinubu.
 Date Accessed: 5 April 2025.

-35 See mediadefence.orglimting Media Freedom on grounds of National Security .Date Accessed 5 April 2025.
-36 Ibid.
+&lt;sup>35 See mediadefence.orglimting Media Freedom on grounds of National Security .Date Accessed 5 April 2025.